KxSystems/docs/docs/about/thissite.md

 ## :fontawesome-solid-users: Wiki

-The Kx wiki was the primary documentation for q and kdb+ until January 2017.
+The KX wiki was the primary documentation for q and kdb+ until January 2017.

 The content, which runs on [Mediawiki](http://mediawiki.org), has